Could not include topos theory - contents

 where are boundaries, are degeneracies.
 A -cocyclic (paracocyclic) object in is a -cyclic object in . -(co)cyclic object is (co)cyclic if, in addition,

 The category of cyclic sets, being a presheaf category is a topos, and hence is the classifying topos for some geometric theory.
-This turns out to be the theory of abstract circles.
-(Moerdijk 96).
+This turns out to be the theory of abstract circles (Moerdijk 96).
+A further analysis can be found in (Caramello Wentzlaff 14).
 Accordingly there is an infinity-action of the circle group on the geometric realization of a cyclic set (see also Drinfeld 03).

 The definition is originally due to